primer/react/docs/content/Heading.md

 title: Heading
 ---

+Our suite of heading components render headings with default font sizes for each level.
+If you'd like to change the font size while keeping the markup semantically correct, use the `fontSize` prop.

 Please reference the [w3 recommendations for headings](https://www.w3.org/WAI/tutorials/page-structure/headings/) to ensure your headings provide an accessible experience for screen reader users.

+**Note:** The old `Heading` component will be deprecated soon, use the named `H1, `H2`, `H3`, `H4`, `H5`, `H6` components instead.

 ## Default example
 ```jsx live